ISO 26262-Compliant Safety Analysis Methods

 • Access rights management implemented in software or hardware to grant or deny access to safety-related shared resources

-It is important to note that a review of system-level software safety mechanisms (including robustness mechanisms) can be performed to analyze their potential influence on system behavior and their alignment with technical safety requirements.
+It is important to note that a review of system-level software security mechanisms (including robustness mechanisms) can be performed to analyze their potential impact on system behaviour and their alignment with technical security requirements.

 References